CharlesYorke1019/CharlesYorke1019/README.md

 Hello!
-My name is Charles Yorke, I am a software engineer with a genuine passion for coding.
+My name is Charlie Yorke, my best friend is Clyde, I am a software engineer with a genuine passion for coding.